NYCU-Perceptual-Signal-Processing-Lab/SDVED-TDA/README.md

 Research repository for our work on **reference-free singing voice timbre attribute prediction**, bringing together the **SDVED-TDA dataset annotations, inference code, and training code**.

-For more details of our work, please see :
+For more details of our work, please see : (provided when available !)

 ## Available resources

 - [SDVED-TDA labels](SDVED_TDA.json): 132 samples with 18 timbre descriptors.
 - [Code and usage guide](Codes/README.md): installation, feature extraction, label preparation, and training commands.

-The current release includes training and validation workflows.
-A standalone inference script, trained timbre prediction checkpoints, and exact paper split manifests are not included.
-FACodec backbone weights are downloaded separately by the training scripts.
+The current release includes source domain & target domain training and validation workflows.

 A public paper link will be added when available.